10 percent off one over two Calculator

 Using this calculator you can find the discount value and the discounted price of an item.
 It is helpfull to answer questions like:

-- 2) How much will you pay for an item where the original price before discount is $ one over two when discounted 10 percent (%)?
+- How much will you pay for an item where the original price before discount is $1/2 when discounted 10 percent (%)?
 What is the final or sale price?

-To calculate discount it is ease by using the following equations:
+To calculate discount it is ease by using the following formulas:

 - Amount Saved = Orig.
 Price x Discount % / 100 (a)